intentrace

 CAVEATS

 Currently only supports x86-64 Linux.
 Covers approximately 166 of the 380+ Linux syscalls, focusing on the most commonly used ones.
-The project is in beta and actively developing cross-platform support.
+The project is in beta; multi-threaded programs may not trace reliably.

 HISTORY

-intentrace was created by sectordistrict and is written in Zig.
+intentrace was created by sectordistrict and is written in Rust.
 It was designed as a more informative alternative to strace that provides context and meaning for each syscall rather than just raw data.